How to Apply

-Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of the 2016 Tax Return Transcript(s).
-Students not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2016 Tax Return Transcript(s) from the Internal Revenue Service (IRS).
-You may visit a local IRS office to obtain a copy.
-There are local offices in each state.
-You may also contact the IRS at 1-800-829-1040 to speak with a representative.
+Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of the 2017 Tax Return Transcript(s).
+Students not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2017 Tax Return Transcript(s) from the Internal Revenue Service (IRS).
+Visit https://www.irs.gov/ and select the option "Get Your Tax Record" where you will be provided with options to either obtain the tax return transcript online or by mail.
 Students are asked to provide the verification information as soon as possible.
 Delays in receipt of the verification documentation almost always delays the processing and disbursing of your financial aid.
 As a result, late fees and holds may be placed on your account so its important that you pay close attention to the information you receive from our office.

 FAFSA TIP FOR GRADUATE STUDENTS- Based on your status as a "Graduate Student" FAFSA considers you an independent student and does not require you to provide parent information.
 As such when answering the questions on the FAFSA that refer to the number in your household and the number in college, be aware that FAFSA is only referring to you, your spouse, your children and any other legal dependents you may have.
 Please do not include your parents or siblings in this data field.